umccr/10x/telomeres/telomerecat.md

 protect chromosome ends from eliciting a DNA damage response and illegitimate recombination events.

 As a cell begins to become cancerous, it divides more often and its telomeres are shortened at a higher rate.
 Cancerous cells escape senescence/death and conversely, they become immortal with the ability to indefinitely replicate, even with shortened telomeres, resulting in uncontrolled tumor growth.
 It has been demonstrated that this ability to escape the natural cell outcome happens because cancer cells prevent telomeres from becoming critically short by the reactivation of telomerase (phenomenon occurring in 85% of cancers) or by ALT (alternative lengthening of telomeres; 15%).

+# Notes

+How to find the positions of telomeres? - https://genome.ucsc.edu/FAQ/FAQtracks#tracks20

 # Telomerecat output